 Brutal storm keeping frigid grip on much of Northeast as Buffalo struggles to cope

-The death toll from the massive storm has risen to least 53 people across the United States.
+The death toll from the massive storm has risen to least 55 people across the United States — 27 of them in Erie County, New York, where Buffalo is located.

 New York Gov. Kathy Hochul said Monday afternoon that President Joe Biden had promised to "swiftly approve my request for a federal emergency disaster declaration" for hard-hit Western New York, which includes Buffalo.
 The president, too, said in a tweet that his administration stands "ready to make sure they have the resources they need to get through this."